multiscale/muscle3/docs/source/tutorial.rst

 .. code-block:: bash

-  python$ python3 -m venv venv                    # create venv python$ . venv/bin/activate                     # activate it
+  example/python$ python3 -m venv venv                    # create venv
+  example/python$ . venv/bin/activate                     # activate it
-  python$ pip3 install -r requirements.txt        # install dependencies
+  example/python$ pip3 install -r requirements.txt        # install dependencies

 Our first example is a reaction-diffusion model on a 1D grid.
 It consists of a reaction model coupled to a diffusion model in a macro-micro fashion, with the diffusion model the macro-model and the reaction model the micro-model.
-In a macro-micro model with timescale separation, the micro model does a full run (to convergence) for every timestep of the macro-model.
+In a macro-micro model with timescale separation, the micro model does a full run (of many timesteps) for every timestep of the macro-model.
 Thus, the macro-model effectively calls the micro-model before each state update, sending it the current state and using its output as an input for the state update operation.